Xinx-hub-lab/git/simple_instruction_for_initial_push.md

 ```

 ## Push to GitHub

-### 1. Initial commit to local repository
-Repeat **Initializations** from step 1 to 5 to make initial commit to the local repository.
-### 2. Create new GitHub repository
+### 1. Create New GitHub Repository
 Create a repository on GitHub.

-Add README if needed.
-If it is not included in the new repository then Step 5 is not needed.
+Navigate to GitHub and create a new repository.
+Include a README if necessary.

-### 3. Clone with SSH key
+### 2. Clone with SSH key
+Add the GitHub repository as a remote to the local repository. **Do not use web URL clone**.
 ```bash
 git remote add origin git@github.com:<your-username>/<your-repo-name>.git
 ```

-### 4. Confirm Cloning
+### 3. Confirm Cloning
 ```bash
 git remote -v
 ```

-Output would be:
+You should see:
 ```bash
 origin	git@github.com:<your-username>/<your-repo-name>.git (fetch)
 origin	ggit@github.com:<your-username>/<your-repo-name>.git (push)
 ```

-### 5. Pull README
+### 4. Pull README
+If you created a README on GitHub, pull it to the local repository.
 ```bash
 git config pull.rebase true
 git pull origin main
 ```

-### 6. Rename Branch master as main
+### 5. Rename Branch Master as Main
-Check for existing branch by `git branch`, output would show only one branch `*master`.
-Then rename `master` to `main`.
+If the main branch is named `master`, rename it to `main`.

 ```bash
 git branch
 git branch -m master main
 ```

-### 7. Push files to GitHub repository
+### 6. Push Files to GitHub Repository
 ```bash
 git push -u origin main
 ```